tc39/notes/meetings/2019-01/jan-29.md

 MBS: Reservation is for an Indian restaurant.
 Is everyone OK with Indian food?
 If anyone wants to help host/organize a community event, please let me know.

-MS: And please create the agenda in the repo.
+MLS: And please create the agenda in the repo.

 YSV: Any questions about the logistics for the next meeting?